 Brigitte Addimando, Chair

-Brigitte Addimando is a Principal at 7th Planet Consulting, a Philadelphia based operations consulting firm that specializes in assisting small to medium-sized organizations in identifying growth opportunities and implementing necessary steps toward achieving strategic success.
+Brigitte Addimando is a Managing Partner at Raven Point Consulting, a Philadelphia based strategy and operations consulting firm she founded in 2011 that specializes in assisting small to medium-sized organizations in identifying growth opportunities and implementing necessary steps toward achieving strategic success.

 Industrial Services Team

 Jones Lang LaSalle’s Philadelphia

 Brad is a member of the Industrial Services team in Jones Lang LaSalle’s Philadelphia, Pennsylvania office.
 He is a leader on a team responsible for tenant representation, leasing, acquisition, and disposition of real estate for clients and is focused primarily on the urban Philadelphia marketplace.
 Current and past experiences include Brandywine Realty Trust, Ridge Development (Transwestern), Alliance HSP, Glaxo SmithKline, Xerox, and ThyssenKrupp.

 Prior to joining Jones Lang LaSalle, Brad was with Philadelphia Industrial Development Corporation (PIDC), the City of Philadelphia’s Economic Development Corporation.
 At PIDC, Brad was Vice President of Business Development and Market Manager for the industrial and manufacturing sectors.
 In this role, he was responsible for marketing the company’s real estate portfolio and lending products to companies looking to relocate to or expand their presence in the City of Philadelphia.
 At PIDC Brad worked with a diverse range of regional and national private sector companies and public institutions including Dietz and Watson, Agusta Westland, Aker Shipping (Philly Shipyard), Yard’s Brewing, and Philadelphia Gas Works.